discentem/blog-content/content/posts/devicecode_auth.md

 ---
-title: "Device Code Auth for Azure Blob Downloads"
+title: "Device Code Auth for secure downloads in WinPE from Azure Blob Storage"
 date: 2021-12-31T10:48:42-08:00
 draft: true
 ---

 ### What is Device Code Authentication?

-According to [Microsoft's docs](https://docs.microsoft.com/en-us/azure/active-directory/develop/v2-oauth2-device-code), Device Code Authentication

-> allows users to sign in to input-constrained devices such as a smart TV, IoT device, or printer.
+Per [IETF (Internet Engineering Task Force) rfc8628](https://datatracker.ietf.org/doc/html/rfc8628), Device Code Authentication (aka `Device Authorization Grant`)

+> is designed for Internet-connected devices that either lack a browser to perform a user-agent- based authorization or are input constrained to the extent that requiring the user to input text in order to authenticate during the authorization flow is impractical.
+It enables OAuth clients on such devices (like smart TVs, media consoles, digital picture frames, and printers) to obtain user authorization to access protected resources by using a user agent on a separate device.

 #### Why is this interesting?

 I don't manage or write software for IoT devices or Smart TVs.
-But Device Code is still interesting to me because I've previously written about [Glazier and WinPE](https://bkurtz.io/posts/glazier/) lamented about how [Glazier lacks authentication out-of-the-box](https://bkurtz.io/posts/glazier#webservers-that-are-open-to-the-internet-are-bad).
-And WinPE is arguably an _input-contrained device_ because you can't launch a full web browser, which is _usually_ required for modern SSO.

-Enter Device Code Authentication.
-This could allow an imaging tool, running in WinPE, to perform authenticated downloads from Azure Blob Storage.
+But one input-constrained environment that I have found myself experimenting with is WinPE.
+In my previous adventure with [Glazier and WinPE](https://bkurtz.io/posts/glazier/) I lamented about how [Glazier lacks authentication out-of-the-box](https://bkurtz.io/posts/glazier#webservers-that-are-open-to-the-internet-are-bad).
+Device Code can solve this problem without needing additional infrastructure by enabling authenticated downloads from various cloud storage providers.

 #### Credit

-Using Device Code Auth in WinPE was not my idea.
-It was [@SeguraOSD](https://twitter.com/SeguraOSD) who [pointed out its existence to me on Twitter](https://twitter.com/SeguraOSD/status/1474541279736381440?s=20).
-Thank you!
-I believe David is going to implement this in his stellar [OSDCloud](https://osdcloud.osdeploy.com/) project.

-I will implement this in Go, which might be useful if I ever write [an alternative to Glazier in go](https://bkurtz.io/posts/glazier#we-could-write-some-new-glazier-actions-in-go-or-reimagine-the-entire-tool).
+Huge shout out to [@SeguraOSD](https://twitter.com/SeguraOSD) [for sharing his idea to utilize Device Code auth](https://twitter.com/SeguraOSD/status/1474541279736381440?s=20).
+I will implement this in Go...which might be useful if I ever get around to writing [an alternative to Glazier in go](https://bkurtz.io/posts/glazier#we-could-write-some-new-glazier-actions-in-go-or-reimagine-the-entire-tool).

+#### Why Azure instead of GCS (Google Cloud Storage) and AWS S3 (Simple Storage Service)?

+- Google does support Device Authorization Grant but [_only for limited API scopes_](https://developers.google.com/identity/protocols/oauth2/limited-input-device#allowedscopes).
+Authenicating to GCS is not supported using this flow.
+Thus GCS is not an option for this project.

+- AWS [does appear to support Device Authorization Grant](https://aws.amazon.com/blogs/security/implement-oauth-2-0-device-grant-flow-by-using-amazon-cognito-and-aws-lambda/) and _does not appear_ to limit the available scopes.
+So S3 seems feasible but I just found Amazon's docs on the implementation process to be very confusing.

+In contrast, [Microsoft Azure's docs on device code](https://docs.microsoft.com/en-us/azure/active-directory/develop/v2-oauth2-device-code) seemed more straightforward.
+Thus I chose Azure Blob storage.

+tl:dr You could probably build this with S3 but I just found Microsoft's docs easier to digest.

 ### Implementation in Golang

+I've written Go for many recent projects at work and my team helps mantain a few open-source tools in Go, such as [MDMDirector](https://github.com/mdmdirector/mdmdirector) and [macadmins/osquery-extension](https://github.com/macadmins/osquery-extension), thus Go seemed like an obvious choice.

-#### "From scratch"
+#### Device Code "from scratch"

-Initially I implemented the [Azure Device Code authentication flow "from scratch"](https://github.com/discentem/azure_blob_from_scratch) in Go because I was not yet aware of the [Azure Go SDK](https://github.com/Azure/azure-sdk-for-go) 🥲.
+Initially I implemented the [Azure Device Code authentication flow "from scratch"](https://github.com/discentem/azure_blob_from_scratch) because I was not yet aware of the [Azure Go SDK](https://github.com/Azure/azure-sdk-for-go) 🥲.
+Azure SDK for Go provides everything I implemented and much more; it is also much more elegant.

-This "from scratch" implementation took many hours to complete.
-It was both fun and frustrating.
-If you interested in reading the code for this implementation, you can find the code here: https://github.com/discentem/azure_blob_from_scratch.
+My ["from scratch"](https://github.com/discentem/azure_blob_from_scratch) implementation took many hours to complete.
+It was a fun adventure but ultimately not needed.

-However, I would highly recommend just using the Azure SDK for Go as I do below.
-I just can't bare to discard this code, so here it is for academic purposes.

 #### Azure Go SDK

-You can find the sdk at https://github.com/Azure/azure-sdk-for-go.
-There's
+You can find the official Azure Go SDK at https://github.com/Azure/azure-sdk-for-go.
+The README has a ton of info which I, frankly, found overwelming.
+After some digging around I found documentation on whic